Lecsó

 Lecsó (/ˈlɛtʃoʊ/ LETCH-oh, /hu/; Czech and lečo; leczo /pl/; Letscho /de/; лечо; лечо, /ru/), also anglicized as lecho, is a Hungarian thick vegetable ragout or stew which traditionally contains yellow pointed peppers, tomato, onion, salt, and ground sweet and/or hot paprika as a base recipe.
 The onions and peppers are usually sauteed in lard, bacon fat, or sunflower oil.
 Garlic can also be a traditional ingredient.
-It is also considered to be traditional food in Czech, Slovak and former Yugoslavian cuisine and is also very common in Poland and Austria.
+It has also been adopted into Slovak, Austrian, Czech, Polish, Ukrainian, Bulgarian and Armenian cuisine.

 Most Hungarian recipes recommend the mildest variant of Hungarian wax pepper, which are in season August–October which is also when field tomatoes are at their best.
 Other recipes suggest using both bell pepper and banana pepper as alternatives.

+It is similar to the Turkish menemen and Serbo/Croatian sataraš.

 History

-Once peppers and tomatoes reached the Old World, most Europeans initially ignored them.
-However, they were quickly embraced in cooking by Turks, Arabs, and Sephardic Jews, who often prepared the two vegetables together in a straightforward yet tasty stew.
+Once peppers and tomatoes reached the Old World, they were quickly embraced in cooking by Turks, Arabs, and Sephardic Jews, who often prepared the two vegetables in a straightforward stew.
 The Ottomans brought this concept to the Balkans during their rule.
-From there, the dish spread to neighboring regions, especially to the Hungarians in the north, who typically enhanced it by adding paprika.
+Lecsó in particular is believed to have emerged in Hungary in the 19th century, inspired by a similar dish prepared by ethnic Bulgarians in Hungary.
+Hungarians typically enhanced it by adding paprika.